chapmanjacobd/journal/programming/linux/misconceptions.md

 These two will both result in the same structure (only the slash on the source folder matters):

     $ rsync -auh --remove-source-files one three
-    $ rsync -auh --remove-source-files one three/
+    $ rsync -auh --remove-source-files one three/      # equivalent
+    $ rsync -auh --remove-source-files one/ three/one  # equivalent
     $ tree
     .
     ├── one